confluentinc/operator-earlyaccess/rbac-deploy/README.rst

 Deploy OpenLDAP
 ===============

+This repo includes a Helm chart for `OpenLdap
+<https://github.com/osixia/docker-openldap>`__.
+The chart ``values.yaml``
-This repo includes a Helm chart for OpenLdap (https://github.com/osixia/docker-openldap) The chart values.yaml includes the set of principal definitions that are needed for Confluent Platform to run with RBAC.
+includes the set of principal definitions that Confluent Platform needs for RBAC.

 #.
 Deploy OpenLdap